-Can I let you in on a secret?
-I suck at making oatmeal.
+You know how I suck at making oatmeal?
 I can’t even get it right when it comes out of a packet and all I have to do is add water and stick it in the microwave!

-But then I discovered a whole new world of oatmeal… overnight oatmeal.
-Seriously, this has to be the easiest breakfast recipe in the world and you’d have to try really hard to get it wrong.
+But I just discovered a whole new world of oatmeal… overnight oatmeal.
+Seriously, this has to be the easiest breakfast recipe in the world and you’d have to try really hard to get it wrong!

 Quick, go find the oats!

 “My personal favorite is this Strawberry Overnight Refrigerator Oatmeal, I am giving you two recipes for it because there is the “healthy” version and then the version that I usually make which isn’t all that healthy but… who am I kidding?
 It is just better.
 Period.
 Both are great though, I just PERSONALLY prefer it without yogurt.” – Wheel n Deal Mama

 “Here is an easy way to serve a crowd a hearty breakfast before facing the elements for a day of winter sports.
 You can assemble it in the slow cooker in the evening and wake up to a bowl of hot, nourishing oatmeal.
 The slow cooker eliminates the need for constant stirring and ensures an exceptionally creamy consistency.
 It is important to use steel-cut oats; old-fashioned oats become too soft during slow-cooking.” – Eating Well

 “Most of my crockpot recipes are dinner-oriented.
 This oatmeal recipe also makes a fantastic comfort food dinner recipe, but it’s my only crockpot recipe that is perfection for breakfast. ” – Framed Cooks